 The history of forensic science was begun in the 700s A.D.
 The Chinese found that every human has unique fingerprints.

 The first recorded book about solution of crime was published in 1248.
 This Chinese book named Hsi DuanYu (the Washing Away of Wrongs) described how to differ drowning symptoms from strangulation symptoms.

-In 1800s, scientists found blood test, using toxicology, crystal test for hemoglobin, use of photography, developing microscope and etc. in a forensic context.
+In the 1800s, scientists found blood test, using toxicology, crystal test for hemoglobin, use of photography, developing microscope and etc. in a forensic context.

 In 1892, Sir Francis Galton invented the first system for categorizing fingerprints.
-After, Sir Edward Henry developed fingerprint system in 1896 which today is a standard for fingerprinting systems.
+After, Sir Edward Henry developed a fingerprint system in 1896 which today is a standard for fingerprinting systems.

 Henry Goddard was the first person who used bullet and compared it to the murder weapon in 1835.
 And thereafter, many attempts were made to complete the bullet and gunshot examination.

-Finally, according to all the efforts made until the 20st century, the idea about creating specific and professional team with specialized equipment came to mind to test the remains of evidence in the crime scene.
+Finally, according to all the efforts made until the 20th century, the idea about creating a specific and professional team with specialized equipment came to mind to test the remains of evidence in the crime scene.
 Edmond Locard was the pioneer to this idea.
 He established the first police crime laboratory in France in 1910.
 Edmond Locard was the father of criminalistics.
 In 1924, August Vollmer, police chief of California, set up the first American police crime laboratory.